 With the EFTA countries

 It should be noted that a convention on a common transit procedure was concluded between the EEC and the EFTA.
-In the absence of such a procedure, it would have been impossible to use the SAD as a transit document to cover the goods which move between the EU and these countries and between these countries themselves.
+In the absence of such a procedure, it would have been impossible to use the SAD as a transit document to cover the goods which moved between the EU and these countries and between these countries themselves.